The Gibberd Garden is recognised as an important contribution to 20th century garden design.

 The glades, groves, pools and alleys provide settings for some 50 sculptures, large ceramic pots, architectural salvage, a gazebo and a moated castle.

-2018 The Gibberd Garden open from 1 April - see website for days and times.
+2020 The Gibberd Garden normally open from 1 April - see website for days and times.
 Light refreshments.
-Also Snowdrop Sundays 11th,18th and 25th February
+Also Snowdrop Sundays.

 - Street: Marsh Lane, Gilden Way